-23. Eau Claire, Chippewa Valley Technology Charter School
+30. Eau Claire, Chippewa Valley Technology Charter School

-The mission of the Chippewa Valley Technology Charter School is to empower capable high school students in grades 9-12 to explore and acquire competencies in emerging technologies and to attain graduation, certification, or an advanced degree in an environment of academic rigor and real-life application.
+Robert Scidmore 400 Cameron Street Eau Claire, WI 54703-5101 715-852-3101 rscidmore@ecasd.k12.wi.us The mission of the Chippewa Valley Technology Charter School is to empower capable high school students in grades 9-12 to explore and acquire competencies in emerging technologies and to attain graduation, certification, or an advanced degree in an environment of academic rigor and real-life application.
 The school opened on December 9, 1999, with an enrollment of 24 students.

 The target population is made up of students with a demonstrated interest in and an aptitude for technology.
-The goals of the five-year plan include expansion to allow students to (1) explore or master a specific technology; (2) complete credit and certification courses; (3) secure dual credit, certification, or advanced standing at a postsecondary institution; and (4) move seamlessly from the high school to the world of work, the military, or postsecondary training.
+The goals of the school include expansion to allow students to (1) explore or master a specific technology; (2) complete credit and certification courses; (3) secure dual credit, certification, or advanced standing at a postsecondary institution; and (4) move seamlessly from the high school to the world of work, the military, or postsecondary training.